tothepoint-itco/blog/hackthefuture.md

 ## Our goal

-Our goal of participating in Hack the Future, is that at the end of the day you can all go home with the feeling of having had a fun day, that you learned a lot of cool stuff while being challenged in many different ways.
+Our goal of participating in Hack the Future, is that at the end of the day you can go home with the feeling of having had a fun day and that you learned a lot of cool stuff while being challenged in many different ways.

 ## Can I prepare myself?

 Of course!
-Soon we will update this place with a list of items that are really worth looking into before attending our track.
+Soon we will update this page with a list of items that are really worth looking into before attending our track.
 It is not required to prepare, but it can save you a lot of time on the hack-day itself.
-So keep tuned!
+So stay tuned!

 ## 3 hackers from the previous edition joined us!

-Our previous participation in Hack the Future has resulted in 3 new motivated team members!
-Arne, Wouter and Nick participated as hackers in the previous edition, but this year they will be at the ToThePoint desk as part of the crew.
+Our previous participation in Hack the Future has resulted into 3 new motivated team members!
+Arne, Wouter and Nick participated as hackers in the previous edition, but this year you will find them at the ToThePoint desk as part of the crew.

 > "HackTheFuture was gewoonweg een geweldige ervaring en moet je zeker eens gedaan hebben als je een beetje interesse hebt in coding.